AnthoYt/AmongUs-ImposteurInconnue/README.md

 If you want to uninstall this mod only, remove the dll `Among us/BepInEx/plugins/AmongUsUnknownImpostors-2020.12.9s.dll`.

-If you want to disable it, you can temporarily rename or remove the file `Among us/winhttp.dll`
+If you want to disable it, you can temporarily rename or remove the file `Among us/winhttp.dll` ou désintalle le jeu pour le reinstaller dans le mod.

 If you want to completely uninstall Reactor/BepInEx, remove the following files and folders